The exact cause of bipolar disorder is unknown.

 - childhood trauma

-Using drugs like MDMA, LSD or cocaine may trigger an episode, which can mimic an episode of mania.
+Using drugs like MDMA, LSD or cocaine may trigger an episode that can be similar to an episode of mania.